Oblivionburn/OP_Engine/README.md

 Features:
 - Focus on organization, optimizations, and keeping things simple for just 2D tilemapped games
-- Little to no focus on fancy graphics effects (a simple pixel-based lighting system would be nice, though)
+- Virtually no focus or effort put into fancy graphics effects (a simple pixel-based lighting system would be nice, though)
 - 98% of the classes are overridable for per-game customizations
 - Object-oriented design and optional Game Component architecture (for only including what's needed/wanted in a project)
 - CharacterManager component consisting of multiple Armies with multiple Squads with multiple Characters for grouping NPCs and/or players